xManager-v2/xManager-Spotify-Core/faq.md

 --------------------
 No. Music downloads will not work without a premium Spotify subscription.

-However, Podcasts **CAN** be downloaded without the need of a premium subscription.
+However, Podcasts **CAN** be downloaded without the need of a Premium Subscription.

 Is 'Very High' quality unlocked?
 Why do other/older mods allow 'Very High'?
 --------------------